 Forbo initiated a structured sale process in February with Credit Suisse (CSGN) as financial adviser and Baker & Mckenzie as legal adviser.
 Schneider declined to provide information on the bidders.
 Credit Suisse also advised Forbo on the HB Fuller deal.

-Adhesive makers are consolidating to build scale and expand their operations globally, with Henkel AG (HEN3) last month agreeing to buy an adhesives operation from Cytec Industries Inc. (CYT) for $105 million.
+Adhesive makers are consolidating to build scale and expand their operations globally, with Henkel AG (HEN3) last month agreeing to buy an adhesives operation from Cytec Industries Inc. (CYT:US) for $105 million.

 An additional litmus test to gauge investor interest in construction chemicals will be Wendel SA (MF)’s possible sales of aluminates and admixtures units, valued at a potential 1 billion euros ($1.3 billion).
 Sale processes are ongoing, people with knowledge of the situation have said.